Admission Process at UPAS

 Fax: (310) 275-3528

 We expect our students to be familiar with the use of computers, Internet, and e-mail.
-You should be able to follow basic instructions to configure programs and course work.
-In order to enroll in UPAS online programs, you are expected to have the following minimum requirements fulfilled:
+You should be able to follow basic instructions to configure the program and course work.
+In order to enroll in UPAS online program, you are expected to have the following minimum requirements fulfilled: